Boadzie/AIScript/data-science/data-science.md

 - Sentiment and emotion analysis
 - Topic segmentation

+#### Machine Learning

+> Machine Learning is the ability of a computer to learn to perform human-level task without being explicitly programmed. - Arthur Samuel(1959)

 #### Deep Learning

 Deep Learning is a sub-field of Machine Learning that mimick the biological brain to help machines extract insights from messy data.